Experimental observations of fractal landscape dynamics in a dense emulsion: Introduction

-The idea that soft glassy phenomena in general are due to fractal landscape dynamics remains essentially untested in experiment.
-For one, it is not obvious how to explore the geometry of an abstract high-dimensional energy landscape using imperfect and noisy empirical data.
-Moreover, for systems without a known interaction energy model, it is not clear how to test these ideas using simulation.
-Here we show how relevant features of the configuration space trajectory and energy landscape can be determined using empirical high-dimensional data such as from multiple particle tracking experiments.
-Applied to an index- and density-matched dense emulsion, imaged using confocal microscopy, we find that the high-dimensional geometry closely matches the predictions of the earlier simulations.
-In particular, we find that the droplets' super-diffusive exponent and power-law rheology exponents are related to the configuration space path's fractal dimension, that the non-Gaussian displacements of the particles are related to the anisotropy of the path directions (and landscape `easy' directions), and that energy minima along the path are themselves formed into fractal clusters, which give rise to the heavy-tailed amplitude distribution for cooperative rearrangements.
+Here we show how relevant features of the configuration space trajectory, the energy landscape and its minima can be determined in a model-free way using multi-particle tracking data for an index- and density-matched dense emulsion.
+We find that the measured geometry closely matches the predictions of previous and new simulations, despite finite sampling speed, when straightforward corrections for measurement error are applied.
+Overall, we find that the droplets' super-diffusive exponent and power-law rheology exponents are related to the configuration space path's fractal dimension, that the non-Gaussian particle displacements are related to the non-random displacement directions taken by the configuration path, and that fractal clustering of energy minima along the path gives rise to power-law distributed avalanche sizes.
+Our experimental approach may prove useful for studying different systems that have similar dynamics but lack a corresponding simulation model, and whose origins currently defy understanding.

-Our empirical approach also allows us to probe the high-dimensional landscape geometry in another system with apparent soft glassy dynamics, but which lacks a known `energy' model---stock prices.
-We apply our high-dimensional analysis to the price movements of component stocks within the SP500 index, in particular the portion of those motions that is uncorrelated with the price of the index itself.
-Remarkably, we find very similar geometry for the high-dimensional logarithmic price path and minima clustering, only with different exponents than the emulsion case.
-Fractal dynamics provides an explanation for the unusual non-Gaussian distribution of stock returns, and the cooperative returns' underlying spikes in volatility.
-This picture suggests that the market moves continuously between transient, shallow price equilibria, while highly constrained by a competitive landscape with emergent fractal geometry.